Heart Healthy Eating

 Why take the time to eat heart healthy food?

-When you have a diagnosis of heart disease (which is around 50 percent of American adults), one way to have some control over your health is by eating the right heart healthy foods (as we all should!).
+When you have a diagnosis of heart disease (which is around 50 percent of American adults), one way to have some control over your health is by eating the right heart healthy foods.
 Three goals of a heart healthy diet are:

 Limiting unhealthy fat (keep arteries clear)